VISER: Visually-Informed System for Enhanced Robustness in Open-Set Iris Presentation Attack Detection: Results

 \subsection{Answering RQ1: Does the use of eye tracking saliency in saliency-guided training generalize better to unseen data than other saliency types?}

-We trained 12 independent models per attack-type-left-out for a total of 84 models for each method tested.
-For each run of 12 models, we report the average AUROC and APCER at BPCER 1\% threshold.
-Table \ref{tab:compact_auroc_grouped} shows these results expressed as each method's improvement above the D-NetPAD XENT baseline where each row refers to a method and each column refers to the attack type that was left out during training with a final delta column summarizing the overall performance.
-Our findings indicate that initial phase eye tracking maps de-noised with HDBSCAN show the largest AUROC improvement over the XENT baseline at \textbf{0.061}.
-Entire and initial phase eye tracking maps also showed improved AUROC performance over XENT with improvements of \textbf{0.056} and \textbf{0.052} respectively.
-The remaining saliency-based methods either failed to surpass the XENT baseline entirely or improved it by only 0.01. \textbf{Thus the answer to RQ1 is affirmative, eye tracking saliency, particularly De-noised Initial Eye Tracking saliency, surpasses other saliency-based methods in open-set iris PAD.}
+Table \ref{tab:compact_apcer_at_bpcer_1} shows AP/BPCER 1\% results expressed as each method's improvement above the XENT baseline where each row refers to a method and each column refers to the attack type that was left out during training with a final delta column summarizing the overall performance.
+Our findings indicate that the De-noised Initial ET configuration shows the largest improvement over the XENT baseline with an improvement of \textbf{0.1063}.
+The remaining three eye tracking saliency configurations, Full Eye Tracking, De-noised Full ET, and Initial Eye Tracking, improved the XENT baseline by \textbf{0.0888}, \textbf{0.0857}, and \textbf{0.0823} respectively.
+The remaining saliency-based methods, hand annotations and segmentation masks, failed to surpass the XENT baseline entirely.
+These results are further reinforced when performing meta-analysis in table \ref{tab:combined_results}.
+Ranking by weighted mean to account for variance, pooled AP/BPCER 1\% results indicate that eye tracking saliency methods outperformed all other saliency methods with De-noised Initial ET performing the best of all configurations with a pooled average of \textbf{0.6765} with the other eye tracking methods closely behind. \textbf{Thus the answer to RQ1 is affirmative, eye tracking saliency, particularly De-noised Initial Eye Tracking saliency, surpasses other saliency-based methods in open-set iris PAD.}